California’s top Airbnb host offers ‘fairytale’ vacation in Bay Area - NewsBreak

 SAN FRANCISCO (KRON) — It might be time for a winter holiday staycation.
 California’s #1 Airbnb Host is right here in the Bay Area.

-Hal Bogner the super host offers a private bedroom and bathroom in a ‘shared space inspired by nature,’ the listing said.
-The base price is $92 per night.
+Hal Bogner offers a private bedroom and bathroom in a ‘shared space inspired by nature,’ the listing said.
+The base price is $92 per night in Half Moon Bay.

 Unique architecture – like a rounded lounge room, arched doorways and exposed beams – make guests feel like they’re staying in a fairytale home, reviews read.
 The design is the work of the previous owner, Chris, who is an architect and made it “the amazing creation people can see on our listing,” Bogner said.